 It all starts with getting your pricing right and being profitable.

-Before you can determine exactly how much, you’ll need to consider how you pay employees.
+Before you can determine exactly how much to pay cleaning employees, you’ll need to consider how you pay them.

 The most common methods are hourly, per job, or some combination of the two.

 Hourly wages are simple and many successful cleaning companies pay hourly.

 Employees understand hourly wages, and it’s easy to see how your pay compares to other cleaners.

 It’s also much easier to calculate overtime and give incremental raises.

 The only downside with hourly pay is that poor performing workers can take longer on jobs, causing you to lose money.